GnaspGames/Smelt/Docs/Plugins.md

 ### addSetup(filename)

-The `addSetup` method is used to also tell *one-command* that for this plugin to work, another command module needs to be installed into the map.
+The `addSetup` method is used to also tell *Smelt* that for this plugin to work, another command module needs to be installed into the map.

 The file referenced has to be included alongside your JavaScript file.